oddbird/oddleventy/content/blog/2026/poetic-css-intro.md

 (CSS has
 [its share of mistakes](https://wiki.csswg.org/ideas/mistakes)) but to _understand where they come from_.

-Once we understand CSS
-as a series of progressive enhancements, we can revisit the essential features and put them in context, to really understand how they work.
 The result is a language
 that prioritizes resilience over precision, and _showing your work_ over _getting the right answer_.